opendaylight/docs/docs/release-process/managed-release.rst

     .. code-block:: none

        Summary
-       This is an example of a request for a project to move from Unmanaged to Managed.
+       This is an example of a request for a project to move from Self-Managed to Managed.
 It should be submitted no later than the start of the release.
 The request should make it clear that the requesting project meets all of the Managed Release Requirements.

        Healthy Community
        The request should make it clear that the requesting project has a